Home | Blog Index | Blog Archives | Christianity & Faith Essays

 December 23 Illinois supercells

-A legit winter chase day!
-Despite the better parameters down in Mississippi where a significant tornado occurred, as is my usual plan, I chased the secondary target close to the surface low in my backyard from Hannibal to Jacksonville.
+A legit winter storm observation day!
+Despite the better parameters down in Mississippi where a significant tornado occurred, as is my usual plan, I covered the secondary target close to the surface low in my backyard from Hannibal to Jacksonville.
 Only one storm produced a tornado in Illinois (the storm about 40 miles to my north) but I witnessed a decent supercell and small hail just south of Quincy.
 The video below is a timelapse from my new 4-way dashcam setup.

 January 19 St. Louis snowstorm